CounterpartyXCP/Documentation/Introduction/about_counterparty.md

 To address this, Counterparty was developed as an application layer secured by the full power of the Bitcoin network, while the underlying Bitcoin protocol itself stays exactly the same.
 Therefore, many compare Counterparty to the 'Hypertext Transfer Protocol' ([HTTP](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol)), which exists as a layer on [TCP/IP](http://en.wikipedia.org/wiki/Internet_protocol_suite), and provides the foundation of the internet as we know it today.

+The Counterparty protocol (and its internal token XCP) was launched in January 2014 without raising any funds.
+Its first introduction to the world was a release of working source code.
+This was in full accordance with the core Counterparty philosophy, or in the words of Bitcoin inventor Satoshi Nakamoto, "We can try to use words to help the situation until code gets there."
+To learn more about the internal token of Counterparty, [read about XCP](about_xcp.md).

 ***

 **In summary, Counterparty is:**